-Sometimes we receive photos from an artists that seem fuzzy.
+Sometimes we receive photos from an artist that seem fuzzy.
 I’m not speaking of photos that are out of focus but rather of those with a grainy or “noisy” appearance.
 This is often caused by a combination of poor lighting and too high of an ISO setting.

 High ISO numbers are meant for capturing images in low light situations.
 It result in larger grains on your digital “film”.
 The larger the grains, the less detail you will capture and the more ragged or grainy your images will appear.